edezhic/prest/README.md

 todo.remove()
 ```

-Only requires derived `serde`'s `Deserialize` to enable DB editor in the...
+As of now `Table` also requires derived `Deserialize` to enable DB editor in the...

 **Admin panel** - collects filtered stats for requests/responses, logs, and provides read/write GUI to all initialized tables.
 While blog intentionally exposes access to it for demo purposes, by default all built-in and apps routes starting with `/admin` are protected by...